-Stroke victims undergo months and years of rehabilitation and therapy to regain control of their lives, and medical professionals need to undergo even more rehabilitation to regain the level of function to return to practicing their specialties.
+Stroke victims undergo months and years of rehabilitation and therapy to regain control of their lives.
+Medical professionals need to undergo even more rehabilitation to regain the level of function to return to practicing their specialties.

 Rehabilitation to Recover from a Stroke

 Due to the multitude of ways that strokes physically impact the body, extensive physical rehabilitation is necessary.
-Physical impairments as a result of a stroke can range from paralysis to mobility issues which may be permanent or temporary in nature.
-Recovery can take years, especially if the necessary level of recovery is elevated due to the need to effectively operate medical equipment.
-Surgeons are especially at risk for additional financial loss during a prolonged recovery or possible permanent inability to ever perform their surgical duties.
+Physical impairments resulting from a stroke can range from paralysis to mobility issues that may be permanent or temporary in nature.
+Recovery can take years, especially if the necessary level of recovery is elevated due to the need to operate medical equipment effectively.
+Surgeons are especially at risk for the additional financial loss during a prolonged recovery or possible permanent inability to ever perform their surgical duties.

 In cognitive matters, medical professionals often need to have a complete recovery in order to return to work due to the executive functional demands of the profession.
-Doctors cannot care for, diagnose, and treat patients while suffering from unresolved cognitive impairments from a stroke.
-Your stroke attorney needs to understand the heightened functional requirements of your specialty so they can successfully present your case for disability insurance benefits.
+Doctors often cannot safely care for, diagnose, and treat patients while suffering from a stroke’s unresolved cognitive impairments.
+Your stroke attorney needs to understand your specialty’s heightened functional requirements so they can successfully present your case for disability insurance benefits.

 Contact a Philadelphia Stroke Attorney to Recover Your Benefits

 Suffering a stroke is catastrophic enough.
 You do not have to face your financial loss alone.
-Medical professionals who suffered a stroke preventing them from working need to contact a Philadelphia stroke attorney at Seltzer & Associates to claim your disability insurance benefits.
+Medical professionals who suffer strokes, preventing them from working, should contact a Philadelphia stroke attorney at Seltzer & Associates to claim your disability insurance benefits.
 We handle claims and cases for our clients nationwide.